-Unsolicited emails or those sent from impostors posing (really well) as big brands could be part of a phishing scam to trick you into disclosing bank or credit card info and passwords.
-Therefore, shop directly from the sites of stores you are familiar with to avoid fraud.
+Unsolicited emails or those sent from impostors posing (really well) as big brands could be part of a phishing scam to trick you out of protecting your personal information online.
+Shop directly from the sites of stores you are familiar with to avoid fraud.
 If you subscribe to receive emails from well-known companies and receive discounted offers, just be sure you know with whom you are dealing by checking the contact info.

 Don’t make financial transactions on sites that aren’t secure.